-There’s a lot to see in Kraków.
+There are a lot of things to see in Krakow.
 It is the second biggest city in Poland after all.
 Lucky for us, we had quite a bit of time to spend there during our year-long trip around (some of) the world.
 It was the first place we settled into for more than a few days and we had a great time exploring the city while coming to grips with the fact that we really were about to spend a whole year traveling together.
-One week is longer than we had ever really spent in one place before.
-As an introduction to slower travel, Krakow was a great choice with a whole lot of things to see and do and affordable places to eat and drink.
-Here’s how we spent a week in Krakow.
-Hopefully it inspires you to add the city to any trip to Poland you’re planning too.
+One week is actually longer than we had ever spent in one place before.
+As an introduction to slower travel, Krakow was a great choice.
+Here’s how we spent a week in Krakow including things to do in Krakow and affordable places to eat and drink.
+Hopefully it inspires you to add the city to any Poland trip you’re planning.

 Florians Gate and Barbican

 The route starts with the Barbican, a 16th century gate that looks like a small castle.
 It even has a drawbridge and a moat!
 Next you’ll pass under Florian’s Gate.
 Built in the 14th century, it’s like the official start of the old town.
 You can climb it and walk along the medieval city walls to the three other still-standing Gothic gates in the city.